kubauth/kubauth-doc/docs/30-user-guide/110-configuration.md

     hashedSecret: "$2a$12$nSplFbbsGoI7LXdhJrKx0erRmIv.zkTftG82sQZA0.v3l1eCf.ey."
 ```

-Just cut/paste appropriate line in your user manifest.
+Copy and paste the appropriate line into your user manifest.

 ### Namespace

-If, for any reason, you need to change the namespace storing users resources definition, this can be modified by setting a helm chart configuration value:
+If you need to change the namespace for user resource storage, modify the Helm chart configuration:

 ???+ abstract "values.yaml"